BJlaunchcode24/flexpath-final-project/README.md

 ## Project Overview

 This is a full-stack application built with **Spring Boot (Java)**, **React**, and **MySQL**.
-Users can register, log in, view,search and manage recipes for public or private consumption.
+Users can register, log in, view, search, and manage recipes for public or private consumption.
-Administrators can create, search, delete recepies and manage users.
+Administrators can create, search, delete recipes, and manage users.

 ---